Triptych Project

-These three small proposals make HTML significantly more expressive, enabling many common web applications to be built with pure hypertext.
+These relatively small changes make HTML significantly more expressive, enabling far more web applications to be built with pure hypertext.

 <form action="/posts/123" method="PUT">